 - 6 would have their sentences reduced to time served, and could be released. - Charges would be dropped against 5 accused as they related to speech related activity.
-This resulted in 4 out of the 5 accused
+This resulted in 4 out of the 5 accused being released immediately, with one person still detained on other charges.
+All 5 of the accused would have their records expunged of the speech related charges. - Convictions against 7 persons would be maintained.32

-Because most people arrested for their participation in the protests were charged with multiple offenses, very few of them have benefitted from this initiative, but instead continue to face criminal prosecution.30
+Because most people arrested for their participation in the protests were charged with multiple offenses, very few of them have benefitted from this initiative, but instead continue to face criminal prosecution.